 startups offer much more “convenient, low-cost solution”

 The reality of 2017 is “NO”, “WRONG”, “NO” to above investment thesis.
-The shift to online is crawling at 1-2%, revenues of top providers continue growing, incumbents have same online-mobile tools as startups if not better (read our post on Western Union), startups offer less convenience with limited destinations, send-receive methods, and, sometimes, longer delivery of funds, startups are often more expensive than incumbents (remember that “3.8%” mentioned above for Ria Money Transfer includes a much larger portion of offline transfers), their compliance costs might be lower in absolute terms, but it is mostly due to a small size and lack of cash agent network.
+The shift to online is crawling at 1-2%, revenues of top providers continue growing, incumbents have same online-mobile tools as startups if not better (read our post on Western Union), startups offer less convenience with limited destinations, send-receive methods, and, sometimes, longer delivery of funds, startups are often more expensive than digital arms incumbents (keep in mind that the “3.8%” mentioned above for Ria Money Transfer includes a much larger portion of offline transfers).
+It is true that startups’ compliance costs might be lower than for incumbents in absolute terms, but it is mostly due to a smaller size and lack of cash agent network.

-Let’s look at the growth in digital transfers:
+Let’s review the growth trend in digital cross-border transfers:

-You might be surprised to discover that incumbents are ahead of most of Fintech players.
-However, startups keep growing at a faster rate for now:
+You might be surprised to discover that digital arms of incumbents are ahead of most of Fintech players.
+However, it might eventually changes since startups keep growing at a faster rate for now: